kholoudsamy97/ASUMobiCarG48/README.md

+# Link of the video of our smart car ^_^  https://youtu.be/n4gt-SQXNxA

 # ASUMobiCarG48
-This is a unique project for 2'nd Electrical students about smart car controlled with mobile application and supplied with all needed sensors ..
+This is a unique project for 2nd Electrical students about smart car controlled with mobile application and supplied with all needed sensors ..
 Let's have a look
 Team members of this project:

 ### Kholoud Hussein Samy